The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter's Grau (signed) from 1974 is estimated to be worth between £12,500 to £19,000.
-This mixed media artwork has been sold 9 times at auction since its initial sale on 12th March 2004.
-In the past five years, the hammer price has ranged from £6,352 to £24,188, with an average annual growth rate of 3%.
-The edition size of this artwork is limited to 60.
+The value of Gerhard Richter's Grau, created in 1974, is estimated to be worth between £12,500 and £19,000.
+This is a signed mixed media artwork and has been sold 9 times at auction since its initial sale on 12th March 2004.
+The average annual growth rate of this work is 2% and the edition size is limited to 60.

 Meaning & Analysis